Chinnasf/FUSION-EP-Master-Thesis/README.md

 $$

-has decreased with the updated database [DB5 version 2.3](https://dataspace.princeton.edu/handle/88435/dsp01m900nx49h) if the standard criterium for selecting the datapoints to apply the regression remains the same.
+has decreased with the now updated database [DB5 version 2.3](https://dataspace.princeton.edu/handle/88435/dsp01m900nx49h) even when the standard criteria for selecting the data points to apply the regression remains the same.
 With ITER's design, it was noted that $\alpha_R \sim 2$; now, $\alpha_R \sim 1.4$.

 <p align="center">